OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 When we fail to make representative and safe test data available in dev/test environments and when we fail to test for data issues in deployments, we disrespect our data.
 This sin has consequences.

-**Level 1: Dependency Hell**
+**Level 1: Dependency hell**

 Far too often “the database” becomes a shared back-end service for a myriad of dependent systems.
 Battle-worn engineers have learned the hard way that changing the schema can have unintended consequences on those dependent systems.
 It’s impossible for an engineer to be confident about a change when they don’t even know what their dependent systems are.
 Unfortunately, these dependencies are rarely well documented or tested.

-This is especially bad when dependencies start to crop up between databases, for example, through Stored Procedures, Views or *(shudder)* Linked Servers.
+This is especially bad when dependencies start to crop up between databases, for example, through Stored Procedures, Views or (shudder) Linked Servers.
 The worst offenders might even see dependencies between their dev, test and production environments.

 Production deployment issues are exacerbated by the fact that, thanks to all the dependencies, dev/test environments are very hard to provision and maintain.